brinktrade/guides/content/0_creating-first-intent/README.md

 To simplify this guide, an easy way to quickly approve tokens is by using the Etherscan "Write Contract" (sometimes "Write Proxy Contract") section of the token contract page.

-From the `owner` account, you should approve the `spender` address to spend the tokens.
+From the `owner` account, you should approve the `spender` address to spend the tokens (the token contract address found at `token.address`).
 We *highly* recommend approving for an unlimited amount of tokens (max uint256 value), but the `requiredAllowance` value in the response is the minimum amount of tokens you must approve.

 ### Approving Tokens Programmatically